-A. Erection Procedures:

-- 1. The erector and not the structural engineer of record shall be responsible for the means, methods and safety of erection of the structural steel framing. - 2.
+- A. Erection Procedures: - 1.
+The erector and not the structural engineer of record shall be responsible for the means, methods and safety of erection of the structural steel framing. - 2.
 Erection of all structural steel items shall meet the requirements of AISC "Specification and Code of Standard Practice." - 3.
 All work shall be erected square, plumb, straight and true, accurately fitted and with tight joints and intersections, by mechanics experienced in the erection of structural steel.
 Make allowances for difference between temperature at time of erection and mean temperature when structure is completed and in service. - 4.
 All base plates shall be supported on steel wedges, steel shims or heavy duty leveling nuts until the supported members have been leveled and plumbed. - a.
 Snug tighten anchor rods after supported members have been positioned and plumb.
 Do not remove wedges or shims but, if protruding, cut off flush with edge of base plate before packing with grout. - b.
 Promptly place non-shrink grout between bearing surfaces and base plates so no voids remain.
 Neatly finish exposed surfaces; protect grout and allow to cure.
-Comply with manufacturers written installation instructions for shrinkage-resistant grouts. - Field connections of structural work shall be made with either high strength bolts (bearing type) or by welding.
+Comply with manufacturers written installation instructions for shrinkage-resistant grouts. - 5.
+Field connections of structural work shall be made with either high strength bolts (bearing type) or by welding.
 Proper precaution shall be taken to ensure that anchored items will not be distorted or overstressed due to improperly fabricated items. - 6.
 Splice members only where indicated. - 7.
-Do not use thermal cutting during erection unless approved by the Engineer/Architect in writing. - 8.
+Remove erection bolts on welded, Architecturally Exposed Structural Steel; fill holes with plug welds; and grind smooth at exposed surfaces. - 8.
+Do not use thermal cutting during erection unless approved by the Engineer/Architect in writing. - 9.
 Steel erection shall not proceed without concrete in footings, piers, and walls attaining 75% of the intended minimum compressive design strength.
-Documentation must be provided indicating compliance with this requirement.

-B. Bracing and Protection:

-- Steel shall be well plumbed, leveled and braced to prevent any movement. - a.
+Documentation must be provided indicating compliance with this requirement. - B. Bracing and Protection: - 1.
+Steel shall be well plumbed, leveled and braced to prevent any movement.

+- a.
 Contractor shall provide and maintain all necessary temporary guying of steel frame to resist safely all wind and construction loads during erection and to assure proper alignment of all parts of the steel frame. - 2.
 Provide all temporary flooring, bracing, shoring and guards necessary to prevent damage or injury.
-All partially erected steel shall be secured in an approved manner during interruptions of work.

-C. Anchor and Foundation Rods:
+All partially erected steel shall be secured in an approved manner during interruptions of work. - C. Anchor and Foundation Rods: - 1.
 All anchor or foundation rods and similar steel items to be built into concrete or masonry are to be set by the concrete or masonry contractors and shall be furnished promptly so that they may be built in as the work progresses because cutting of structural steel members to accommodate errors pertaining to embedded items will not be permitted.